zanderdk/Minecraft-writeup/README.md

 ## Glibc Internals

 I will not cover all of glibc internal here as it's quite a lot to cover.
 I will though go briefly over the relevant parts.
-I highly recommend having good knowledge about glibc internals before continuing into the exploitation part.
+I highly recommend having some knowledge about glibc internals before continuing into the exploitation part.
 Here are some relevant resources:

 1. [glibc Internals for a quick overview of struct's](https://sourceware.org/glibc/wiki/MallocInternals)